ALive-research/Slicer-Liver/Docs/adr/0003-testability-invariant.md

   registers markup types; no persistence test.

-No test covers the `.lrp.fcsv` round-trip — the safety net that ADR-0001's Consequences section explicitly identified as required *before* any of the cleanup refactors in 0002 can be safely attempted.
+No test covers the `.lrp.fcsv` round-trip — the safety net that ADR-0001's Consequences section explicitly identifies as required to catch reload-ordering regressions.  *This ADR* makes that test a precondition for the ADR-0002 migration (ADR-0001 itself flags the need without gating ADR-0002 on it).

 Slicer's Python self-test framework is fast, well-supported, and established in upstream modules (`SegmentEditor`, `SegmentStatistics`,